proguy18/elysium/README.md

 ## Descriptions of how the custom shaders work (and which two should be marked).

+**Cel-shader** (to mark)

+The cel-shader (ToonShader2.shader in the Shaders folder) is used on the player as well as all the enemies and most of the environmental objects to give a cel-shaded aesthetic ..

+**Lava flow shader** (to mark)

+The lava flow shader was written to give make the lava in the lavapools look as though they are flowing..

+**Triplanar mapping shader**

+This shader was written in order to map the texture to the walls of the map without the need for UV mapping as there were issues with UV mapping in the procedurally generated map.

 ## A description of the particle system you wish to be marked and how to locate it in your Unity project.

 ## Description of the querying and observational methods used, including a description of the participants (how many, demographics), description of the methodology (which techniques did you use, what did you have participants do, how did you record the data), and feedback gathered.